idpcks/idpcks/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Laravel Framework & QBCORE Framework and everything!
 - 💞️ I’m looking to collaborate on web development projects, especially those involving Laravel, React, and QBCORE.
-- 📫 How to reach me ...
+- 📫 How to reach me : You can reach me via email at idpcks.container103@slmail.me
-- 😄 Pronouns:  [He/Him/She/Her/They/Them or your preferred pronouns]
+- 😄 Pronouns:  He/Him
 - ⚡ Fun fact:  I can spend hours debugging only to realize I forgot a semicolon! 😅

 <!---